Vijayn25/PIC-Microcontroller/LED_Blinking/READ.md

 - Check for any errors during code compilation in MPLAB X IDE.
 - Ensure that the microcontroller is powered appropriately.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to contribute and improve this project.
-If you encounter any issues, please open a new issue on the GitHub repository.

 Happy coding!